wck0/worksheets/README.md

 to generate LaTeX:

-`xsltproc /path/to/mathbook/xsl/mathbook-latex.xsl /path/to/filename.xml > filename.tex`
+`xsltproc -xinclude /path/to/mathbook/xsl/mathbook-latex.xsl /path/to/filename.xml > filename.tex`

 That puts the LaTeX files in the pwd